HBPMedical/data-catalog-setup/README.md

 # Data Catalog DB

 This project contains the model and migration scripts needed to deploy the data-catalog-db.
-This database is used to store metadata extracted mainly from DICOM files in the Data Factory.
+This database is used to store metadata mostly extracted from DICOM files in the Data Factory.

 ## Prerequisites